dikortis/LetsTalkETC/Episodes/Episode_12.md

-incorrect in certain ways that may not be obvious when designing it that there could be issues that evolved out of that sure sure final consensus issue would be that with proof of proof there is if you are very very quiet block chain and nobody's doing proof approve obviously not getting the security but your chain is actually technically at more risk because someone could create an alternative chain and you prove the proof to overcome your chain with less raw worth so if you're a block chain doesn't have at least some very very minor consistent proofing and you do open yourself up to more attack them if you didn't have proof approve didn't
+incorrect in certain ways that may not be obvious when designing it that there could be issues that evolved out of that sure final consensus issue would be that with proof of proof there is if you are very quiet block chain and nobody's doing proof approve obviously not getting the security but your chain is actually technically at more risk because someone could create an alternative chain and you prove the proof to overcome your chain with less raw worth so if you're a blockchain doesn't have at least some very minor consistent proofing and you do open yourself up to more attack them if you didn't have proof approve didn't